 We’d love to connect with you.

-eCommerce is an exploding industry.
+eCommerce is a well-established industry in 2023.
 Merchants and consumers love the convenience of online shopping, and that convenience shouldn’t stop at retail.
 Here’s five reasons you, a landlord, should think about offering online credit card payments too.

 1. Convenience for your tenants